docsforadobe/premiere-plugin-guide/docs/universals/pixel-formats-and-color-spaces.rst

 Custom Pixel Formats
 ================================================================================

 New in CS4, custom pixel formats are supported.
-Plug-ins can define a pixel format which can pass through various aspects of our pipeline, but remain completely opaque to the built-in renderers.
+Plugins can define a pixel format which can pass through various aspects of our pipeline, but remain completely opaque to the built-in renderers.
 Use the macro MAKE_THIRD_PARTY_CUSTOM_PIXEL_FORMAT_FOURCC in the :ref:`universals/sweetpea-suites.pixel-format-suite`.
 Please use a unique name to avoid collisions.

 The format doesn't need to be registered in any sense.
 They can just be used in the same way the current pixel formats are used, though in many cases they will be ignored.